Polaron-Polariton Assisted Thermally Activated Superradiance

 The non-monotonic temperature dependence presented in Fig.~\ref{Fig:T} reveals an anomalous thermally activated superradiance in one-dimensional J aggregates.
-Remarkably, this thermally induced enhancement becomes more pronounced and persists to higher temperatures, even up to room temperature, with increasing aggregate size (see SM \cite{SM}).
+Remarkably, this thermally induced enhancement becomes more pronounced and persists to higher temperatures, even up to room temperature, with increasing aggregate size \textit{N} (see SM \cite{SM}).
+In addition, the emission rate can exhibit superlinear or sublinear scaling with \textit{N}, or even decrease with increasing \textit{N}, depending on the alignment between the monomer transition energy and the surface plasmon polariton resonance \cite{Chuang2024b}.
 Moreover, the mechanism of this phenomenon differs fundamentally from that observed in earlier studies \cite{Renger2009, Eisfeld2017}.
 In our case, the behavior stems from the interplay between phonons and polaritons, whereas the previously reported effect originates solely from the monomer packing configuration.
 Notably, our theoretical framework is sufficiently general to capture both mechanisms.

 \textit{Conclusion}.--- By combining macroscopic quantum electrodynamics and a modified polaron quantum master equation approach, we develop a general theory of superradiance in molecular excitons coupled to both phonons and polaritons at finite temperature.
 According to our theoretical approach, we demonstrate that superradiance can be enhanced by increasing either the exciton-phonon coupling strength or the temperature.
 This finding predicts an anomalous thermally activated superradiance in one-dimensional J aggregates, which is uncommon in free space and unexplained by previous theoretical frameworks.
-This work highlights the potential of dielectric environment engineering for tailoring collective light emission in molecular aggregates.
+Open questions remain, including quantifying the fraction of superradiant decay through radiative versus nonradiative channels in lossy media \cite{Liu2009, Zhao2020b} and maximizing the radiative fraction. \textcolor{black}{Furthermore, it is also intriguing to understand how polaritons influence superradiance under external driving fields and multiphoton excitation \cite{Raino2018, Liedl2024} through quantum master equations, as well as} in large aggregates where spatial inhomogeneity becomes significant \cite{Scully2006, Science2009}.
+We believe that this work highlights the potential of dielectric environment engineering for tailoring collective light emission in molecular aggregates.